Get help with the cost of living

 are over State Pension age and get Winter Fuel Payments

-You can get as many of these extra payments as you're eligible for.
+You can get as many Cost of Living Payments as you're eligible for.
+For example, if you get Pension Credit, Attendance Allowance and Winter Fuel Payments, you’ll get 3 Cost of Living Payments.
 You won't have to pay tax on them and they won't count as income when calculating your benefits.

 If you get benefits based on your income

 If you’re eligible, the government will send you:

 To get these payments, you’ll need to be eligible for certain benefits.
 We’ll update our advice when the government have announced more information about who’s eligible.